-Undergraduate students who are enrolled in at least six units, and Graduate students enrolled in 3 or more units are eligible to enroll in the NDNU International and Domestic Student Accident and Sickness Insurance Plan.
-To be insured the student must submit a completed and signed enrollment form to Health and Wellness Services, and have attended classes on campus for 45 days following the date of enrollment.
+Undergraduate students who are enrolled in at least 6 units, and Graduate students enrolled in 3 or more units are eligible to enroll in the NDNU International and Domestic Student Accident and Sickness Insurance Plan.
+To be insured, the student must submit a completed and signed enrollment form to Health and Wellness Services and have attended classes on campus for 45 days following the date of enrollment.

-For new students, the basis for class standing will be transferable credits on transcripts submitted to the Office of Admission.
+Age is determined as of September 1 for Fall Semester and January 1 for Spring Semester.
+For new students, the basis for class standing will be transferable credits on transcripts submitted to the Office of Asmission.
 For continuing students, the basis for class standing will be academic units reflected on the NDNU transcripts.
-Any student requesting an exemption must submit an exemption form to Housing and Residence Life (HRL) for approval.
-Failure to attain an approved exemption from HRL will automatically result in the posting of the semester housing and meal plan charges to the student's NDNU account.
+Any student requesting an exemption must submit an exemption form to the Student Life and Leadership Office (SLLO) for approval.
+Approval of exemptions is case-by-case and is not automatic.
+Failure to attain an approved exemption from the SLLO will automatically result in the posting of the semester housing and meal plan charges to the student’s NDNU account.

 Fee Refund Policy

-Fees are nonrefundable, with the following exception.
-Those fees labeled as “Student Fees” are 100% refundable up to the beginning of the semester or term and non-refundable after the beginning of the semester or term.
+Fees are nonrefundable with the following exception.
+Those fees labeled as “Student Fees” are 100 percent refundable up to the beginning of the semester or term and nonrefundable after the beginning of the semester or term.

 Room and Board Refund Policy

 Room and Board charges are fully refundable up to the beginning of the semester.
-Any student resident who cancels her/his housing between the time she/he checks in and the end of semester check-out time is subject to a $400.00 cancellation fee and will be charged on a percentage basis for the time she or he was in residence.
-Student residents leaving prior to the second week of the fall semester or the first week of the spring semester are also responsible for payment on the portion of the meal plan that they used.
+Any student resident who cancels his/her housing between the time he/she checks in and the end of semester check-out time is subject to a $400 cancellation fee and will be charged on a percentage basis for the time he/she was in residence.
+Student residents leaving prior to the second week of the Fall semester or the first week of the Spring semester are also responsible for payment on the portion of the meal plan that they used.
 No meal plan refunds will be issued past the second week after check-in in the Fall or past the first week after check-in in the Spring.
 For details, see the License for On-Campus Residence.
-Note: this policy does not apply to the Housing Deposit.
+Note: This policy does not apply to the Housing Deposit.